FuelLabs/data-systems/cluster/README.md

 A dockerized fuel-data-systems for Kubernetes.

-This repo contains instructions how to spin up a full local kubernetes cluster with a fuel-publisher service and all supporting infrastructure.
+This repo contains instructions how to spin up a full local kubernetes cluster with services and all supporting infrastructure.

 The latter is intended for local development, but it also allows us to deploy the Helm charts to a cloud-based infra with ease.